-Amazon Web Service (AWS) provides a suite of infrastructure services that enable you to deploy Exasol in a highly available, scalable, and affordable way.
-This section provides you with step-by-step instructions for deploying Exasol on AWS Cloud.
+Amazon Web Services (AWS) provides a suite of infrastructure services that enable you to deploy Exasol in a highly available, scalable, and affordable way.
+This section provides you with step-by-step instructions for deploying Exasol on AWS.

 Before You Begin